carla-simulator/carla/Docs/python_api.md

 <h3>Methods</h3>
 - <a name="carla.Actor.add_impulse"></a>**<font color="#7fb800">add_impulse</font>**(<font color="#00a6ed">**self**</font>, <font color="#00a6ed">**impulse**</font>)
 Adds an impulse to the actor.
+The parameter `impulse` determines magnitude and global axis where it is applied.
     - **Parameters:**
         - `impulse` (_[carla.Vector3D](#carla.Vector3D)_)
 - <a name="carla.Actor.add_angular_impulse"></a>**<font color="#7fb800">add_angular_impulse</font>**(<font color="#00a6ed">**self**</font>, <font color="#00a6ed">**impulse**</font>)
-Adds an angular impulse to the actor (in degrees).
+Adds an angular impulse to the actor.
+The parameter `impulse` determines magnitude and global axis where it is applied.
     - **Parameters:**
         - `impulse` (_[carla.Vector3D](#carla.Vector3D)_)
 - <a name="carla.Actor.destroy"></a>**<font color="#7fb800">destroy</font>**(<font color="#00a6ed">**self**</font>)